jarrodlucia/bigip_elk_server/docs/class1/module2/lab1.rst

     |get_tcp_profile|

 #.
-Click on the 'Create TCP Analtics Profile' , check the body message for ELK_PEM_Publisher (We will use the PEM index in ELK for logging TCP Optimisation)
+Click on the 'Create TCP Analytics Profile' , check the body message for ELK_PEM_Publisher (We will use the PEM index in ELK for logging TCP Optimisation)

     |create_tcp_profile|